Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 The clamp is designed to hold materials in place.
 This includes materials that need to be secured for all types of woodworking.

-There are also many different types of clamps used for different types of jobs.
+There are also many types of clamps used to perform different jobs.

 3- Hammer